Biocuration Insights: UniProt

 Emails will be sent to current members on September 25thOnly current members, as of September 21st, 2025, who receive this email will be allowed to vote.
 Please note that if you are an ISB member and do not receive the email, please contact us at isb@biocurator.org.

-We thank all of the following four candidates for agreeing to stand for election to the Executive Committee (EC).
+We thank all of the following five candidates for agreeing to stand for election to the Executive Committee (EC).
 Information about the candidates standing for election to the Executive Committee (EC) is available below:

 TBK Reddy